UAE investigation reveals 'secret organisation' formed by Muslim Brotherhood members

 The leaders toured New Alamein City and received briefings on its key landmarks and inspected the ongoing construction

-Investigations conducted by the UAE Public Prosecution have revealed that a new "secret organisation" has been formed outside the country by members of the dissolved terror group Muslim Brotherhood, authorities announced on Friday.
+Investigations conducted by the UAE Public Prosecution have revealed that a new "secret organisation" has been formed outside the country by members of the UAE Muslim Brotherhood, a terror organisation dissolved in 2013, authorities announced on Friday.

+This new secret group aimed to revive the Muslim Brotherhood, according to the probe.

-One arrested member of the organisation has confessed, detailing the structure of its operations and how they worked and led smear campaigns and hate speech.
+One arrested member of the organisation has confessed, detailing how the group operated and led smear campaigns and hate speech.

-A team of the Public Prosecution is currently conducting intensive investigations to uncover the truth regarding some of the details — including those shared in the confession and the probe launched by the State Security Service.
+A team from the Public Prosecution is currently conducting intensive investigations to uncover the truth regarding some of the details — including those shared in the confession.

-The authority is expected to announce the details of this terrorist organisation and its crimes after the investigations are completed.
+The authority is expected to announce more details about this terrorist organisation and its crimes after the investigations are completed.

+Monitoring the fugitives which had been sentenced in absentia in 2013, the State Security Service found that two groups of the terror organisation had met abroad.

+With new recruits joining in, they formed the new secret organisation to revive the activities of the UAE Muslim Brotherhood.
+They received funds from other terror groups around the world and formed alliances.

 More to follow